 - Budgeting Tips to Manage Cost of Studying in UK for Indian Students

-Cost of Living in UK: Overview
+Cost of Living in UK for International Students

 While the cost of living anywhere in the world depends on your personal choices, the cost of living in UK is calculated in the city you reside in. it is difficult to come to an absolute value of the cost which will be spent, but we can arrive at an estimated living cost.
 It is tabulated below.

 |Kind of Expense||Cost in GBP and INR|

 |Fees for Visa Application||348 GBP (INR 34,528)|